What does the treatment involve?

 In cases where laser surgery is feasible, this seems to be the best option.
-It's a very quick, clean and sage procedure, with no need for skin incisions.
+It is a very quick, clean and safe procedure, with no need for skin incisions.
 There is practically no postoperative inflammation.

-However, despite all these plus points, we must be aware of its low success rate.
-According to all the studies carried out to date, the of laser dacryocystorhinostomy does not exceed 60%, which makes it the dacryocystorhinostomy procedure with the lowest rate of success.
+However, despite all these plus points, it is important to note its low success rate.
+According to all the studies carried out to date, the success rate of laser dacryocystorhinostomy does not exceed 60%, which makes it the dacryocystorhinostomy procedure with the lowest rate of success.

 The external dacryocystorhinostomy procedure is the most classic procedure and continues to be the most commonly used.
 Despite being performed via a cutaneous incision, its high rate of success means its the most commonly used, as practically 90% obtains the desired result even in studies performed over a longer term.
 Assessing which is best for each case must be agreed on using clearly detailed information that has been properly understood by the patient.

-The dacryocystorhinostomy procedure has been given much bad press for many years due to its bleeding complications.
+The dacryocystorhinostomy procedure has received much bad press for many years due to its bleeding complications.
 The aim of this surgery is to access the nose via an osteotomy (route through the nose), a procedure in which sutures cannot be used.

 In some cases, this may lead to the possibility of significant postoperative bleeding which can be annoying.
-Despite the potential for this, which does occur but is very infrequent, the complications of The dacryocystorhinostomy procedure are actually very few and manageable, too.
+Despite the potential for this, which does occur but is very infrequent, the complications of the dacryocystorhinostomy procedure are actually few and manageable.

 Professionals who perform this treatment